 In addition to her lead role, Nancee continues her clinical nutrition practice, counseling patients on diagnoses such as irritable bowel syndrome, inflammatory bowel disease, celiac disease, short bowel syndrome and idiopathic or functional bowel disorders.
 She also leads the functional gastrointestinal disorders workgroup for the Academy of Nutrition and Dietetics Dietitians in Gastrointestinal Disorders (DIGID) Practice Group.
 Nancee shares her expertise on nutrition and digestive disorders by speaking at national conferences.
 Her current research includes the reintroduction phase of the low FODMAP diet and the Mediterranean diet’s effects on the gut microbiome in IBS with Lin Chang, MD, co-director of the UCLA G. Oppenheimer Center for Neurobiology of Stress and Resilience.
-She is a former reviewer for the American Gastroenterological Association patient initiatives for short bowel syndrome and the low FODMAP diet.
 Nancee is also researching different types of diets and their potential effects on remission and flare states in IBD with Berkeley Limetkai, MD, PhD, director of clinical research for the Center for Inflammatory Bowel Diseases.
 She is spearheading an effort to formalize a GI-specific dietitian group housed jointly under the American Gastroenterological Association and the Academy of Nutrition and Dietetics.
 She spearheaded an effort to formalize a GI-specific dietitian group housed jointly under the American Gastroenterological Association and the Academy of Nutrition and Dietetics which became official in 2020.
 She also leads the Disorders of Brain Gut Interaction workgroup for the Academy of Nutrition and Dietetics in Gastrointestinal Disorders (DIGID) Practice Group.